VenimK/ComfyUI-Easy-Install/README.md

 ## General Information
 ComfyUI-Easy-Install provides a portable Windows version of ComfyUI with basic nodes included.
 It’s ideal for safely testing ComfyUI nodes or quickly setting up a fresh instance.
-Installation typically takes 3-5 minutes, depending on your download speed.

 ## What ComfyUI-Easy-Install Does
 > **Main modules:**